tardate/LittleCodingKata/ruby/cli-options/README.md

 ## Notes

 Building tools with ruby that run in a terminal generally requires handling command-line options and arguments.
+See also: [The Ruby Way](../the-ruby-way/) 14.2 Command-Line Options and Arguments.

 There are a range of gems that offer improved or simplified CLI options handling, but I'll just focus here on what is already provided by the rich standard library support.